 This day trip will lead you to the historical battlefields and landing beaches along the Atlantic coast.
 A stop at the Utah Beach Landing Museum is a must for any history buff.
 It is housed in an original German bunker on the beach where the first American troops landed.

-Afterwards, stop at a traditional cider-making orchard.
-Seduce your palate with the exquisite ciders and apple brandies, calvados.
+Afterward, stop at a traditional cider-making orchard.
+Seduce your palate with exquisite ciders and apple brandies, calvados.
 Next, enjoy a Normandy-style lunch of freshly prepared seasonal produce in a restaurant overlooking the port of Grandcamp Maisy.

-After lunch, travel to Pointe du Hoc to see the German cliff-top defence that was heroically taken by US Rangers during the D-Day landings.
+After lunch, travel to Pointe du Hoc to see the German cliff-top defence that US Rangers heroically took during the D-Day landings.
 Overlooking the English Channel, the site remains much as it was over half a century ago.
 You can still see the original German fortifications and the crater scars, made by the bombs.